Edinburgh’s 6 Best Hot Chocolates – Yum

 5. Leo’s Beanery

 - Where: 23A Howe Street (New Town)

-- New Town is architecturally stunning and is full of wonderful cafes, we think you’ll love staying here: 88/(TFR) St Stephen Street
+- New Town is architecturally stunning and is full of wonderful cafes, we think you’ll love staying in our self catering St Stephen Street home from home

 If you find yourself in New Town in need of refreshment, then we’d highly recommend popping into the cosy Leo’s Beanery.
 Their hot chocolate differs from the others on this list, as each cup of hot chocolate comes with a circular block of chocolate on a spoon, which melts when dipped into the hot foamed milk.
 The overall aesthetic of the cafe oozes warmth and comfort, making it the perfect place to relax with a hot cuppa.